vaib-dev/Courses/5-dbms/1-introduction.md

 4. **Data integrity**: This is ensured in databases by using various constraints for data.
 Data integrity in databases makes sure that the data is accurate and consistent in a database.

-5) **Cloud Database**: A type of database where data is stored in a virtual environment and executes over the cloud computing platform.
+5. **Cloud Database**: A type of database where data is stored in a virtual environment and executes over the cloud computing platform.
 It provides users with various cloud computing services (Software as a Service(SaaS), Platform as a Service(PaaS), Infrastructure as a service (IaaS), etc.) for accessing the database.

+## Applications
+Although there are many applications of the database, below there are some of them:

+1. **Banking**: Banks consists of different databases like customer information, accounts, loans and banking associations.
+2. **Airlines**: This also have many databases like reservation,cancellation, schedule information, staff and passenger information etc.
+3. **University**: Database has records of students, courses and results with grades or marks.

+4. **Telecommunication**: In this we have the database consisting of information of communication network, records of cell phone, etc.

+5. **Sales**: Database has customer product and procedure information.

 ## Database Management System
 The Database management system is a software which is used to manage the database.
 For example: MySQL, Oracle, etc are a very popular commercial database which is used in different applications.
 DBMS provides an interface to perform various operations like database creation, storing data in it, updating data, creating a table in the database and a lot more.
 It provides protection and security to the database.
 In the case of multiple users, it also maintains data consistency.